 - Doxology: Express how this sermon helps you understand, appreciate, and worship Jesus more.
 In what ways has the gospel become more alive to you having read this passage and heard this sermon?

 - Response: Formulate a one-sentence prayer that’s informed by the passage and the sermon.
-This prayer should articulate what you desire to walk away and how you want God to apply it in your life.
-Have a few people share what they came up with.
+This prayer should articulate what you desire to walk away with and how you want God to apply it in your life.
+Have a few people share.